VUmcCGP/wisecondor/README.md

 is extremely slow (24h) when operating at small bin sizes (15 kb), and sex chromosomes are not part of the analysis.
 Here, we present WisecondorX, an evolved WISECONDOR that aims at dealing with previous difficulties, resulting in overall superior results and significantly lower computing times, allowing daily diagnostic use.
-WisecondorX is meant to be applicable not only to NIPT, but also to gDNA, PGD, FFPE, LQB, ... etc.
+WisecondorX is meant to be applicable not only to NIPT, but also gDNA, PGT, FFPE, LQB, ... etc.

 # Manual